bartoszkam96/library-java-spring/README.md

 # library-java-spring
- simpre library project build using spring
+ It's a simple back-end library project written in Java using Spring framework and Model-View-Controller model.